 Lessons are appropriate for either a classroom, youth group setting, or Coming of Age program.
 Youth are quickly, and deeply, engaged in the topics, and become active participants in discussions, generating provocative discussion and interaction.

 Included with your purchase are PowerPoint presentations that can be edited as needed.
 PowerPoint has proven to be a valuable tool with this age group to keep the class engaged.
-In addition, all music is easy to obtain.
-All are available on CD or digital file.
-Digital music will be the most cost-effective way to acquire the music.
+In addition, all music is easy to obtain (not included with curriculum), available on CD or digitally.
+Streaming music will be the most cost-effective way to acquire the music.

 Copyright © 2023 Imagine-RE - All Rights Reserved.